 Job Interview Assessment Form

 The documentation for job interview assessment depends upon the type of job.
-An assessment form is designed according to the job description and the job specific competencies.
-So, job interview assessment form for managerial position will be different from the one for a junior position.
+An assessment form is designed according to the job description and the job-specific competencies.
+So, the job interview assessment form for a managerial position will be different from the one for a junior position.
 Two managers of different departments are evaluated based on separate criteria, so HR needs to design multiple evaluation forms.

 A job interview assessment form for managerial positions covers more leadership competencies than other jobs.
 A technical job requires more technical competencies while jobs for marketing/ sales or customer service require more outgoing and interpersonal/ customer skills.